- AED 1 billion surpluses in merchandise across various industries

 Preparing for the future

-To keep employee satisfaction high and acknowledge outstanding staff, DAFZA sustained implementing the grading system to evaluate employees and department heads during this period.
-The internal technological infrastructure in place has allowed DAFZA to communicate its appreciation towards its employees, creating a working environment where individuals are more conducive to productivity and uphold commitments to attain to the needs of DAFZA’s customers and foreign companies.
+To keep employee satisfaction high and acknowledge outstanding staff, DAFZ sustained implementing the grading system to evaluate employees and department heads during this period.
+The internal technological infrastructure in place has allowed DAFZ to communicate its appreciation towards its employees, creating a working environment where individuals are more conducive to productivity and uphold commitments to attain to the needs of DAFZ’s customers and foreign companies.